+Agua Caliente effectively implemented virtual family engagement strategies, hosting over eight Zoom meetings that provided academic guidance and access to vital community resources.
+Participation in virtual sessions improved compared to in-person meetings, and the community liaison played a critical role in maintaining family connections, making over 850 contacts.
+These efforts strengthened home-school communication and helped support students' academic and social-emotional needs.
 Agua Caliente is committed to meaningfully engaging parents in their student's education.
 Our community liaison was available before and after school to answer questions and has been a vital communicator during the school year.
-During the regular year, stressing the importance of daily attendance for students and educating parents on the importance of students coming to school on a daily basis has been a key function of the front office staff, this focus increased our average daily attendance to an overall attendance rate of 93.2% (second highest in the district).
+During the regular year, stressing the importance of daily attendance for students and educating parents on the importance of students coming to school on a daily basis has been a key function of the front office staff. this focus increased our average daily attendance to an overall attendance rate of 93.2% (second highest in the district).
 At the writing of this plan, we had recovered 847 days of Saturday School that affected 367 students.

-- 1. Family School Connectedness: Increase the "scored favorably" of Family School Connectedness - 2.
-Family surveys fell to a low of 47 responses. - 3.
-Increase parent/teacher conference attendance (increased from 76% to 75% from the previous year) - 4.
-Engage families in academic related programs and meetings to demonstrate the importance of their involvement (more than 9 family engagement sessions with 19-62 participants in each session).
+- 1. Family School Connectedness: Increase the "scored favorably" of Family School Connectedness remind families during Family Engagement Meetings. - 2.
+Family surveys totaled 141 responses, an increase from the previous year. - 3.
+Increase parent/teacher conference attendance (increased from 76% to 78% from the previous year due to outreach of our community liaison) - 4.
+Engage families in academic related programs and meetings to demonstrate the importance of their involvement (more than 9 family engagement sessions with 11-76 participants in each session, an increase from the previous year, many meetings organized by our School/Community Liaison to engage in the meetings).